flizzer/flizzer.github.io/_posts/2020-05-08-Stored-Access-Policies-For-Azure-Files.md

 **Azure CLI**

 These commands can be found in the [Azure CLI documentation](https://docs.microsoft.com/en-us/cli/azure/storage/share/policy?view=azure-cli-latest) and basically follow the CRUD commands you'd expect.
+Of course, you need to use ```az login``` and login with an account that has sufficient permissions to run these commands.
 The first command we want to run creates the Shared Access Policy:

 ```Powershell
 az storage share policy create --name OneDayAccessFileShare --share-name <some share name> --expiry 2020-05-10T18:08:01Z --permissions rwdl --account-name <some storage account name>